JadaOO/Roman-s-Law-office/README.md

-# Project for a Phoenix Law Firm to
+# AI Automation for a Phoenix Law Firm to
 - Manage calendar and send push notifications for attorneys
 - Manage clients data
 - Draft petitions